Helix-Track/Core/README.md

-# Working title: Project Manager
+# Helix Track

-The project management project.
+The JIRA alternative for the free world.